AmeyChoudhary/final-project-44-main/README.md

-# final-project-44
+# Distributed File System

 ### Team Information

-#### Team Number : 44
 #### Team Members:

-- Amey Choudhary , 2021113017
+- Amey Choudhary
-- Jainit Bafna ,  2021114003
+- Jainit Bafna
-- Yash Bhaskar ,  2021114012
+- Yash Bhaskar

-#### Disclaimer: We have used AI-powered tools, like ChatGPT and GitHub Copilot.

-Given the complexity and length of a complete implementation for the described Network File System (NFS) with Naming and Storage servers, it's impractical to write the entire code within this format.
-However, I can guide you through a high-level approach, describe the modules you'll need, outline the functions that each module should contain, and give you code snippets or pseudocode for key parts.
-You can then use this as a blueprint to implement the entire system.
+We have designed and developed a distributed file system, which allows users to perform file operations and file management on files stored over distributed storage servers.
+The system integrates multiple storage servers and simplifies the user experience, akin to being on a single server.
+It has been implemented in C.

+####
 High-Level Modules
 Client Module - handles client interactions, such as reading, writing, and obtaining information about files.
 Naming Server Module - the central server that manages directories and file locations.